-The DS-160 is an online non immigrant visa application form that allows an individual to stay in the US temporarily.
-You can fill the application form online by visiting the US Department of State website.
-Do you know that the information filled in the DS-160 form, along with the interview, determines your eligibility for the visa?
+The DS-160 is an online non-immigrant visa application form that allows an individual to stay in the US temporarily.
+You can fill out the application form online by visiting the US Department of State website.
+Do you know that the information filled in the DS-160 form, along with the interview, determines your eligibility for the F1 visa?
 Yes, that’s true.
-So, be as attentive as you can while filling the form.
-In the form, there are nine sections.
+So, be as attentive as you can while filling out the form.
+In the form, there are nine sections to fill.
 Let’s have a close look at each one of them.

 - Section 1: The Opening Window: Start the application process by picking the nearest consulate to you.
 Remember, you will have to go there in person for the visa interview.
 Afterward, click on 'Start an application.’

-Note: On the next page, you will get your application ID; save it for further use.
-Again, pick a security question that can be leveraged to resume the application process from where you left, the next time.
+Tip: On the next page, you will get your application ID; save it for further use.
+Again, pick a security question that can be used to resume the application process from where you left, the next time.

-- Section 6: Work/Education/Training: In the next window, put all the details regarding your education, training, and work experience as per your education certificates and work experience letters.
+- Section 6 Work/Education/Training: In the next window, put all the information about your work experience, education, and training according to your work experience letters.

 - Section 9: Confirmation: Lastly, the confirmation window will pop up.
-Take a PDF copy or printout of it and save the confirmation number for future use.
+Save as a PDF copy or print it out and save the confirmation number for future use.

 Step 3.
 Visa Fee Payment

-F1 Visa applicants need to pay a non-refundable fee of $160 or Rs.
-12,160 for the processing of the application.
+US F1 Visa applicants need to pay a non-refundable fee of $160 for the processing of the application.
 It is also known as the MRV fee.
-After making the payment, you will receive a receipt that will allow you to schedule the visa interview in the U.S. Embassy or Consulate anytime for a year.
+After making the payment, you will receive a receipt that will allow you to schedule a visa interview in the U.S. Embassy or Consulate at any time for a year.
 Click here to pay your F1 visa application fee.

 The payment procedure is pretty straightforward and simple.
-In the visa payment procedure, you will be asked to book a slot for the interview.
-Pick one that is the most comfortable for you.
-Once the process is complete, don’t forget to mail yourself the confirmation page and take a printout of it as well.
+During the visa payment process, you will be asked to book a slot for the interview.
+Pick one that is the most convenient for you.
+Once the process is complete, don’t forget to mail yourself the confirmation and take a printout of it as well.

-There are two types of documents that you will have to carry to the interview.
+There are two types of documents that you will need to carry to the interview.
 The mandatory documents are related specifically to visa processing.
-And the supporting documents for the information you put in the DS-160 form.
+And the supporting documents for the information you entered in the DS-160 form.

 - SEVIS I-901 payment receipt